Graph Element Networks: adaptive, structured computation and memory: Experiments

-\paragraph{Optimizing node positions} In a second experiment, following section \ref{subsec:optimize}, we optimize the positions of the nodes of each house via gradient descent on data from the same house.
+\paragraph{Optimizing node positions} In a second experiment, following section \ref{subsec:optimize}, we optimize the positions of the nodes of each house via gradient descent on data from the same house, projecting them back to the square if the gradient step moves them outside.
 Note that our dataset consists of a set of houses, each with a set of scenarios (different parameters to heaters and external temperatures, with the positions of the heaters held constant).
 Therefore, similar to the meta-learning setting, we learn the graph network parameters ("physics") with all houses, optimize node positions with a few scenarios from an unseen house and test on other scenarios from the same house.
 By optimizing the nodes we are able to place greater emphasis harder parts of the space, customizing the mesh to the task, as seen in figure \ref{fig:optimized_meshes}.

-\paragraph{Solving a PDE on a sphere}Finally, we also learn a version of the problem on a sphere, detailed in appendix \ref{subsec:sphere_app}.
+\paragraph{Solving a PDE on a sphere} Finally, we also learn a version of the problem on a sphere, detailed in appendix.
 Since spheres are compact spaces, there are no boundary conditions and thus datasets differ only in the position and temperature of heaters and coolers.
-The model requires very few changes to handle this new space: node positions are a $2k\times k$ grid in polar coordinates, and we connect all nodes below a threshold distance $\pi/(k-1)$.
+The model requires very few changes to handle this new space: node positions are a $2k\times k$ grid in polar coordinates, removing duplicates in Euclidean space, and we connect all pairs of nodes below a threshold distance of $\pi/(k-1)$.
 In addition, the softmax representation function remains sensible in this space.
 Results are shown in figure \ref{fig:res_sphere}.